jorobledo/2025-03-03-hida-online/slides/08_collaborating.md

 ### Remotes

-A remote is a copy of the repository that is hosted somewhere else, that we can `push` to and `pull` from, and there's no reason that you have to work with only one.
+A remote is a copy of the repository that is hosted somewhere else, that we can `push` to and `pull` from.
-On some large projects you might have your own copy in your GitHub account (you'd probably call this `origin`) and also the main "upstream" project repository.
+On large projects you might have your own copy in your GitHub account (probably `origin`) and also the main "upstream" project repository.
 You would pull from `upstream` from time to time to get the latest updates that other people have committed.